California’s Wage Garnishment Laws: What You Need to Know

 For most types of debt, your creditors must have a judgment against you in order to have your wages garnished.
 This means that you must be sued in court (and lose) before a creditor can have your employer deduct money from your paycheck.
 However, there are some situations, such as child support and unpaid taxes, in which you may face garnishment even without a court proceeding.

 When you’re sued for collection, it gives you a chance to defend yourself.
 You can argue that the party suing you doesn’t have the right to collect, that they’re asking for the wrong amount, or that you’ve already paid.
 If you don’t fight back, however, the court will enter a default judgment against you and you’ll be stuck with it.
-After the court has rendered a judgment against you, the creditor that sued you will notify your employer of the judgment.
-If your employer receives a court order stating that your wages are to be garnished then your employer is legally required to follow it.
-In fact, your employer would be guilty of a crime if they did not garnish your wages after receiving an order.
+Unfortunately, that’s how creditors and debt buyers win most debt collection lawsuits.
+The defendant doesn’t answer the complaint or show up to court, and the creditor wins automatically–even if the law was on the debtor’s side.

-Your employer is required to inform you that they will garnish your wages by sending you a copy of the wage garnishment order, called an Earnings Withholding Order.
+If your employer receives a wage garnishment order, they are is legally required to follow it.
+Your employer is also required to inform you that they will garnish your wages by sending you a copy of the wage garnishment order, called an Earnings Withholding Order.
 After you receive that notice, you have the option of challenging the garnishment order in court.
 In other words, it’s not going to take you by surprise and you’ll have a chance to defend yourself.

 Your employer is responsible for deducting the appropriate amount from each of your paychecks and sending it to your creditor.
 This will continue until the debt has been paid.